Growing Innovation & Technology in Chehalem Valley

 About the Accelerator

-Our partners include the Cities of Newberg & Dundee, George Fox University, Frontier Communications, Technology Association of Oregon, PIE (Portland Incubator Experience), Innovate Oregon, and dozens of local businesses.
+Our partners include the Cities of Newberg & Dundee, Yamhill County, George Fox University, Ashley Lippard Designs, Technology Association of Oregon, PIE (Portland Incubator Experience), Innovate Oregon, Built Oregon, the University of Oregon, the McMinnville Economic Development Partnership, SCORE, SEDCOR, and dozens of regional businesses.

 Located in the heart of Willamette Valley and Oregon wine country, our idyllic setting is a bonus.
 Our priority is to help your business succeed.